KiCad/kicad-source-mirror/README.txt

 bitmaps        - Menu and program icons
-CMakeModules   - Modules for the CMAKE build tool common         - Sourcecode of the common library (common functions shared across whole suite) cvpcb          - Sourcecode of CvPCB, (eeschema) convert to pcb sourcecode demos          - Some demo examples
+CMakeModules   - Modules for the CMAKE build tool common         - Sourcecode of the common library (common functions shared across whole suite) cvpcb          - Sourcecode of CvPCB, tool to link components with footprints sourcecode demos          - Some demo examples
 Documentation  - Misc documentation.
 Translating the GUI, old changelogs etcetera. eeschema       - Sourcecode of the schematic editor